gholmes829/Jmp/README.md

 # Jmp

 ## Description
-Navigate your filesystem with speeds never seen before.
+Have you used the `cd` command?
+You'll never touch it again once you try `jmp`.
+Navigate your filesystem with unprecedented speed, agility, and dexterity **NEVER** seen before.

 Given a set of regular expressions, `jmp` will intelligently search through your files and `cd` you into your intended directory.
-Instead of `cd Users/gholmes/Projects/Diviner/core/` (what a waste of time and energy), just input `jmp Diviner core` to achieve the same results.
+Instead of `cd /Users/gholmes/Projects/Diviner/core/` (what a waste of time and energy, am I right?), just input `jmp Div core` to achieve the same results.
 Arguments can be regular expressions and can "guide" the search to a final prediction.

 ## Intallation
 Have a working installation of `Python 3`